jhpyle/mTCP/README.md

 ### Configuring your applications

-The "termcap" file, on its own, is not sufficient for all of your applications to work appropriately with the mTCP Telnet client.
-Many applications look at the `TERM` environment variable but bypass the "termcap" system.
-You will need to edit the configuration files of your applications to get the most out of mTCP Telnet.
+The "terminfo" file, on its own, is not sufficient for all of your applications to work appropriately with the Telnet client.
+Many applications look at the `TERM` environment variable but bypass the "terminfo" system.
+You will need to edit the configuration files of your applications to get the most out of Telnet.

 To improve your [bash] command line experience, add this to your `~/.inputrc` file: